thewhoo/dpdk-tcp-generator/README.md

 1. Allocate hugepages
 2. Bind the desired network interface to a DPDK-compatible driver
-3. Manually set up ARP entries and routes on the server subject to testing
+3. Manually set up ARP entries, NDP entries and routes on the server subject to testing

 ### Allocation of hugepages